 - Washer and dryers

 There are several variants of white, with the most popular modern version being a bright white with cool undertones rather than the warm-toned whites of decades past.

 Sometimes, they are cheaper, and sometimes they aren’t.
 It depends on the manufacturer and what features you are purchasing.

 Modern white appliances have all the bells and whistles that their steel counterparts hold and cost exactly the same.
 If you are looking for a more affordable version, you can often find refrigerators that come in white that are cheaper than stainless steel, but they are extremely basic.

 The most expensive appliance finish is black stainless steel, which is a dark gray steel that is fingerprint-resistant.

-White ice appliances are a popular new finish for those who want the look of white appliances with a modern feel.
-White ice is glossy, bright and smooth, for easy cleaning.
+White ice appliances are a popular new finish for those who want a classic look with a modern feel.
+White ice is glossy, bright, and smooth, for easy cleaning.
 The handles are stainless steel, making them the perfect combo of classic and trendy.

 Think of it as stainless steel but brighter and lighter without any smudges.

 If you are trying to choose a finish for your refrigerator and dishwasher, there are several pros and cons you should consider.
 Here’s a list of pros and cons for each:

 - Can be cheaper